Schenkee/TryHackMe-Guides/Net_Sec_Challenge/Net_Sec_Challenge.md

 **-sV** Tells nmap to perform service version detection which will aid in being able to run scripts.
 **-sC** Tells nmap to run the default scripts against the relevant services.

-This will then return the below, where we can see our flag for question 4 under the red box and our flag for question 5 twice under the ornage box.
+This will then return the below, where we can see our flag for question 4 under the red box and our flag for question 5 twice under orange box.

 ---